A Solid Foundation

 Affordable housing provides a solid foundation for a strong community.
 Residents who live in a home that is affordable have funds to purchase food, provide health care and satisfy other living needs.
 Residents of affordable homes also have the economic means to purchase goods and services in their communities.
 Affordable housing helps to create economic stability.

 The common definition of an affordable home is one where the resident uses no more than 30 percent of his or her income to pay the rent or mortgage.
-In Connecticut, the amount a person must make per hour to afford a typical two-bedroom apartment is $23.58.
-The median wage? $19.61.
+In Connecticut, the amount a person must make per hour to afford a typical two-bedroom apartment is $24.29 and the mean (average) wage for a renter is $16.16.

 Inability to pay the rent or mortgage leads to eviction, foreclosure, homelessness and transience.
 But even if the rent or mortgage can be paid, spending too much on housing leaves too little income for food, clothing, health care, transportation and other necessities.